EVMcrispr/evmcrispr-doc/cookbook/general.md

 ## Managing Roles and Access Control

 Access Control allows for scoping permissions within smart contracts by assigning roles to specific external addresses or contracts.
-Most often contract admin's can assign these roles allowing only certain entities to call certain functions.
+Contract admins can often assign these roles, allowing only certain entities to call particular functions.
 We can make this magic happen using EVMcrispr and the `@id` helper.

 ```
 switch 100